Zusyaku/Zusyaku/README.md

 ## Hai I'M , [Zusyaku](https://github.com/Zusyaku) 👋
 - 👋 Hi, I’m @Zusyaku
 - 👀 I’m interested in Technology And Sains
-- 🌱 I’m currently learning Psikologi
+- 🌱 I’m currently learning Psychology
-- 💞️ I’m looking to collaborate on World
+- 💞️ I’m looking to collaborate on World And Make The World Is Better
+- ⚡ Fun fact: I Am Introvert
-- 📫 How to reach me With Email zusyaku@gmail.com
+- 📫 How to reach me With
+- Email : zusyaku@gmail.com
+- Telegram: @Zusyaku

 <!---
 Zusyaku/Zusyaku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.